Xinyanglu/toralizer/README.md

 - **Tor**: Make sure Tor is installed and running on your system.
 - Download and compile the project.
-- Move the bash script to your /usr/bin directory and point LD_EXPORT to the compiled binary's location.
+- Move the bash script to your bin directory and point LD_EXPORT to the compiled binary's location.
 - Change the proxy port in toralizer.h to match your Tor port (default is 9050).

 ## Note